iRobotEducation/create3_docs/docs/api/safety.md

 The backup limit and its related alerts are active only when `safety_override = none`.

+## Maximum speed

 !!! attention
-    The robot will not stop if there are cliffs when driving backward!

-## Maximum speed
+    **If you increase the speed above the default one, the robot may not be able to stop in time when a cliff is detected!**

 In order to stop when a cliff hazards is detected, it is also necessary to make sure that the robot is not driving too fast.
 Safety features will thus limit the robot speed.